 Defensive Player of the Year: Each conference member will vote for three players, excluding their own, in rank order.
 Ballots will be sent to and received from SIDs and the winner will be named Defensive Player of the Year.
 Ties will be broken by the greatest number of 1) first place votes, 2) second place votes, 3) third place votes.

 Note: The Player of the Year and Defensive Player of the Year could be nominated for and win both awards.

 Coach of the Year: Each conference member will vote for three coaches, excluding their own, in rank order.
 Ballots will be sent to and received from SIDs and the winner will be named Coach of the Year.
 Ties will be broken by the greatest number of 1) first place votes, 2) second place votes, 3) third place votes.

 Freshman of the Year: The top freshman vote-getter of conference members using the same procedure and time frame as Player of the Year.

 - A student-athlete should qualify only if this is the first collegiate institution attended.

 - It is the student-athlete’s first year of competition (academic sophomores/redshirt freshmen are eligible as long as they took a redshirt year at the same member institution).

 - Any transfer exception is not applicable (e.g., a student-athlete who transfers from an institution but did not play a sport is still not eligible for award).

 - Nominators have the responsibility to make sure all qualifications are met.

-Student Sportsmanship Pledge Form & Link (Reminder to be signed by each student athlete during preseason and filed in schools athletic department)
+Student-Athlete Pledge of Sportsmanship Form (Reminder to be signed by each student-athlete during preseason and filed in each institution’s athletics department.)